Quick overview:

 - Identification of the employer.

 - Formulate the reason for termination: you are legally obliged to state the reason for termination.
 This means that you must give sufficient information about the reason why you have decided to terminate your employment.
 If you are terminating your employment because of a medical condition, you should describe the nature of the medical condition.
-Similarly, you must state the reason for the non-payment of wages by the employer with other information (e.g. the amount not paid, the date, etc.) It is important in this case that the wording is clear and specific so that it cannot be confused with other reasons or interpreted ambiguously.
+Similarly, you must state the reason for the non-payment of wages by the employer with other information (e.g. amount not paid, date, etc.) It is important in this case that the wording is clear and specific so that it cannot be confused with other reasons or interpreted ambiguously.

 - Date, place, signature: At the end of the statement, the place and date of the statement and your signature should be indicated.